 Suppose one could design more pleasurable condoms (or perhaps raise the psychic pleasure of sex with a condom by reducing stigmatization through publicity campaigns).
 Would this be desirable?
-The effect of more pleasurable condoms is displayed in Figure 5 where starting from the benchmark, utility from sex with condoms is increased until it reaches the same period utility as unprotected sex.
+The effect of more pleasurable condoms is displayed in Figure 2, where starting from the benchmark, utility from sex with condoms is increased until it reaches the same period utility as unprotected sex.
 It turns out that the HIV rate displays a nonmonotonic pattern when increasing pleasure from condoms, p.
 The reason that increasing the utility from protected sex does not always lead to a lower prevalence rate is that single life becomes more attractive.
 So, even though condom usage increases, there are more singles in total and they engage in both protected and unprotected sex.
-Table 7 gives the example of quadrupling condom pleasure (from 1.4 to 5.5) and then increasing it even further, to 7.5 at which point protected and unprotected sex give almost equal utility.
-In response, condom use increases tremendously, almost doubling from 32 to 59%.
-However, the fraction of single men and women also substantially increases (from 48 to 62%).
-Moreover, the fraction of singles who engage in short-term sex goes up from 54 to 66%.
-In sum, while more people use condoms, there is also more casual sex.
-These two forces (safer sex versus more sex) push the prevalence rate in opposite directions.
-In the example of quadrupling the pleasure, the latter force dominates, so that the overall HIV rate goes up by about 60% (from 10 to 16%).
-Yet, that is not always the case as can be seen from introduction and Footnote 4.

-&lt;sup>43While this might seem somewhat far-fetched, note that UNAIDS lists exactly such a policy in their recent report: "Develop new approaches to increase condom use and to enhance the positive perception of condoms among the various populations in need," p.
+&lt;sup>33While this might seem somewhat far-fetched, note that UNAIDS lists exactly such a policy in their recent report: "Develop new approaches to increase condom use and to enhance the positive perception of condoms among the various populations in need," p.
 30 in UNAIDS (2016).
-Concerns about the acceptability of condoms have long been discussed in the literature - see the
+Concerns about the acceptability of condoms have long been discussed in the literature; see Section 2.